Create your first ticket

 Step 3 Authenticate a customer from Sendbird Chat

-Every ticket in Sendbird Desk is mapped to a group channel in Sendbird Chat SDK because messages within a ticket are handled by Sendbird Chat SDK.
-Therefore, a customer needs an authentication both within the Chat SDK and the Desk SDK to receive and send a message within a ticket.
+Every ticket in Sendbird Desk is mapped to a group channel in Sendbird Chat because messages within a ticket are handled by Sendbird Chat.
+Therefore, a customer needs authentication in both the Chat SDK and the Desk SDK with the same user ID.
 Use the

 Step 4 Create your first ticket